The Raw Food Diet/Lifestyle

 What works for one person won't always work for you.
 Have fun with your transition period.
 Enjoy finding healthy transition recipes as well as raw ones while you establish ever-healthier habits.
 Balancing your cooked and raw vegetarian or vegan recipes will provide familiarity and comfort as you move along in your raw food plan.
 Experiencing an enjoyable transition, however short or long, is important not only physically, but mentally.
 Eat fruits and vegetables you already love, both in cooked and raw form, while exploring new raw options.
 Trying new recipes is fun.
 But not everything needs a "recipe" at all.
 A bowl of sliced fresh fruit is every bit as delicious, as satisfying, as a recipe with many ingredients and steps.
 Strive for balance.

 Find and add in substitutes for your favorite cooked foods, but don't overdo nuts and heavy dishes.
 These will cause you as much gastric upset as their damaging cooked counterparts.
 Stick to the basics - juicing, smoothies, interesting salads - and branch out from there.
-You’ll find innumerable wonderful raw food recipe books out there such as Beautiful on Raw: Uncooked Creations and many more, as well as my own Raw Food Blog.
-Here’s a delicious recipe you can try right now from my book Raw Food and Hot Yoga…
+See my book Beautiful on Raw: Uncooked Creations

 Raw Food Diet Plan: Transitioning smoothly